Xornet-Euphoria/blog_project_euphoria/content/pages/about.md

 ## CTF

-* Like: Crypto (public key cryptography), Pwn
+* Favorite: Crypto (public key cryptography), Pwn
 * Team: ./Vespiary (Co-Founder)

 ### Results

 Almost writeups are written in Japanese.
-If you are not familiar with Japanese and want to read in English, please contact me via Twitter ([@Xornet_Euphoria](https://twitter.com/Xornet_Euphoria)).
+If you are not familiar with Japanese and want to read them in English, please contact me via Twitter ([@Xornet_Euphoria](https://twitter.com/Xornet_Euphoria)).
 And any question about my solutions is welcome.

 |event|result|note|writeup|
 |----|----|----|----|